 Nature is healing.

 Will byways and roadways become animal paths and crossways, playgrounds and hunting grounds for wildlife.
+For now it would seem so.
 Now, I know this is in just one infinitesimally small spot in the world I’m talking about, but I can’t help wonder if it’s happening everywhere, in small towns and cities In the US where there aren’t any cars plying, in countryside and hill walks in Europe and the UK where walking pathways across fields and meadows are now almost devoid of humans, in downtowns arenas and cities around the world where people are no longer loitering about in crowds, and in parking lots free of cars and of the smell of automobile exhaust outside empty buildings, theaters and shopping arenas.
 I see a slight shift, an imperceptible change happening around me.
 The wild is moving closer taking back what once belonged, even if perhaps temporarily, and I’m thrilling from it.